 The tight knit world of Scottish Government, education, social work and children’s charities is dominated by this philosophy.
 In some areas, this spirit will be embodied in non-statutory Named Persons, but everywhere the same insidious philosophy will still infuse professional attitudes.

-The term “Named Person” seems designed to disguise the nature of the role: “Guardian”, “Monitor” or “Overseer” would have been more descriptive titles, but these would have alerted people to the nature of the scheme.
-Lowering the threshold for intervention from abuse or neglect to vague and all encompassing “well-being” concerns opens the door for Named Persons to judge families according to highly subjective and value-laden criteria.
+Lowering the threshold for intervention from abuse or neglect to vague and all-encompassing “wellbeing” concerns opens the door to families being judged according to highly subjective and value-laden criteria.
 Trivial deviations from parenting ‘best practice’ can be recorded, accumulated and presented as a case against parents.
-There are many ways to be a good parent, and parents should be free to raise their children according to their own values.
+There are many ways to be a good parent, and, with few exceptions, parents should be free to raise their children according to their own values.

-Teaching children that they can choose their gender is harmful.
-Steering children and young people towards puberty-blocking drugs and sex reassignment surgery is irresponsible.
+Teaching children that they can choose their gender is extremely harmful.
+Steering children and young people towards puberty-blocking drugs and sex reassignment surgery is grossly irresponsible, given that a clear majority of children will naturally outgrow gender confusion.
 Parents should be free to overrule interventions by government agents when guiding their children on such matters.
-Parents are best placed to understand their children and have primary responsibility for their care and well-being, as such their views must take precedence over other voices when guiding their children on such matters.
+Parents are best placed to understand their children and have primary responsibility for their care and wellbeing.

 Abortion should not be available to under 16s without parents being informed.